webrpc/webrpc/README.md

     * optional fields, default values, and pluggable code-generation for a language target
   * enums

-For more information please see the [schema readme].
+For more information please see the [schema readme](./schema/README.md).

 ## Building from source / making your own code-generator